-- > Skilled interviewers remain on call and periodically offer volunteer assistance during big recruitment campaigns. - > A university student developed case studies on young Red Cross volunteers to help promote volunteer activities and showcase services in Red Cross publications. - > Skilled volunteers across the UK get involved in publishing Area newsletters. - Refugee volunteers representing local ethnic minority groups are visiting schools in Scotland to develop their understanding of refugee life.
+- > Skilled interviewers remain on call and periodically offer volunteer assistance during big recruitment campaigns. - > A university student developed case studies on young Red Cross volunteers to help promote volunteer activities and showcase services in Red Cross publications. - > Skilled volunteers across the UK get involved in publishing Area newsletters. - Refugee volunteers representing local ethnic minority groups are visiting schools in Scotland to develop their understanding of refugee life. - Help the Red Cross become better understood in Muslim and other communities, where we hope to provide better services in appropriate ways.

-"Throughout the world, thousands of people every year find they can depend on the Red Cross."
+"Throughout the world, thousands of people every year find they can depend on the Red Cross"

-> Around the world
+Around the world